JetBrains/kotlin-web-site/docs/topics/kmm/kmm-plugin-releases.md

 </td>
 <td>

-Use this version of the plugin with Android Studio 4.2 or Android Studio 2020.3.1 Canary 8 or higher.
+Use this version of the plugin with Android Studio 4.2.
 * Infrastructure improvements.
 * [Fixes and other improvements](https://youtrack.jetbrains.com/issues?q=tag:%20KMM-0.2.1%20).